jagotu/BACIL/thesis_text/thesis_text.md

 ### Complexities of the CLI component format

-Subjectively, we felt the format used by CLI components is not designed well in regards to supporting different parsing approaches and platforms.
+Subjectively, we feel the format used by CLI components is not designed well with regard to supporting different parsing approaches and platforms.
 To substantiate this claim, we want to highlight several factors that complicate parsing the components and had to be considered in the design.

 #### PE Wrapping

 As stated in ECMA-335 _II.25 File format extensions to PE_:
 > The file format for CLI components is a strict extension of the current Portable Executable (PE) File Format. [...]
 The PE format frequently uses the term RVA (Relative Virtual Address).
 An RVA is the address of an item _once loaded into memory_ [...].
 >
 > The RVA of an item will almost always differ from its position within the file on disk.
 To compute the file position of an item with RVA r, search all the sections in the PE file to find the section with RVA _s_, length _l_ and file position _p_ in which the RVA lies, ie _s ≤ r < s+l_.
 The file position of the item is then given by _p+(r-s)_.

-On Windows (and other theoretical platforms where PE parsing is a service provided by the operating system) this allows for the component to be loaded into virtual memory as any other executable files.
+On Windows and other theoretical platforms where PE parsing is a service provided by the operating system, this allows for the component to be loaded into virtual memory as any other executable files.
 RVA addresses can then be resolved transparently by the CPU's and operating system's virtual memory mappings.
-For all other platforms this adds one more level of indirection that needs to be handled.
+For all other platforms, this adds one more level of indirection that needs to be handled.

 As our parser is platform-agnostic and written in Java, we can't use any of those services.
-Therefore, we need to manually do the sections search and RVA calculations as described in the standard.
+Therefore, we need to manually perform the sections search and RVA calculations as described in the standard.

 #### Metadata tables format

 The biggest complexity we encountered during parser design was the format of metadata tables.
 These tables contain most of the metadata information of the CLI component.

 The data of the tables is stored in the `#~` stream.
-This stream consists of a header followed by a simple concatenation of values of all rows of all tables with no additional metadata in between.
+This stream comprises a header followed by a simple concatenation of values of all rows of all tables, with no additional metadata in between.

 The header itself contains only the following fields relevant for locating data in the tables (shortened, for full structure see _II.24.2.6 #~ stream_):